algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 ![](../img/search-btree-optimized.svg)

-Doesn't feel very satisfying so far, but we will reuse these optimization ideas later.
+It doesn't feel very satisfying so far, but we will reuse these optimization ideas later.

 There are two main problems with the current implementation:

-- The `update` procedure as is quite costly, especially considering that it is likely to be useless: 16 out of 17 times we can just fetch the result from the last block.
+- The `update` procedure is quite costly, especially considering that it is very likely going to be useless: 16 out of 17 times, we can just fetch the result from the last block.
-- We do non-constant number of iterations, causing branch prediction problems similar to how it did for the [Eytzinger binary search](/binary-search/#removing-the-last-branch); you can also see it on the graph this time, but the latency bumps have a period of $2^4$.
+- We do a non-constant number of iterations, causing branch prediction problems similar to how it did for the [Eytzinger binary search](/binary-search/#removing-the-last-branch); you can also see it on the graph this time, but the latency bumps have a period of $2^4$.

 To address these problems, we need to change the layout a little bit.

 ## B+ Tree Layout

-Most of the time people talk about B-trees they really mean *B+ trees*, which is a modification that distinguishes between the two types of nodes:
+Most of the time, when people talk about B-trees, they really mean *B+ trees*, which is a modification that distinguishes between the two types of nodes:

 - *Internal nodes* store up to $B$ keys and $(B + 1)$ pointers to child nodes.
 The key number $i$ is always equal to the smallest key in the subtree of the $(i + 1)$-th child node.
-- *Data nodes* or *leaves* store up to $B$ keys, the pointer to the next leaf node, and, optionally, an associated value for each key, if the structure is used as a key-value map.
+- *Data nodes* or *leaves* store up to $B$ keys, the pointer to the next leaf node, and, optionally, an associated value for each key — if the structure is used as a key-value map.

-Advantages of this approach include faster search time as the internal nodes only store keys and the ability to quickly iterate over a range of entries by following next leaf node pointers, but this comes at the cost of some redundancy: we have to store copies of keys in the internal nodes.
+The advantages of this approach include faster search time (as the internal nodes only store keys) and the ability to quickly iterate over a range of entries (by following next leaf node pointers), but this comes at the cost of some memory overhead: we have to store copies of keys in the internal nodes.

 ![A B+ tree of order 4](../img/bplus.png)

 Back to our use case, this layout can help us solve our two problems:

-- Either the last node we descend into is has the local lower bound, or it is the first key of the next leaf node, so we don't need to call `update` on each iteration.
+- Either the last node we descend into has the local lower bound, or it is the first key of the next leaf node, so we don't need to call `update` on each iteration.
 - The depth of all leaves is constant because B+ trees grow at the root and not at the leaves, which removes the need for branching. <!-- todo: elaborate on that -->

-The disadvantage is that this layout is not succinct: we need about some additional memory to store the internal nodes — about $\frac{1}{16}$-th of the original array size, to be exact — but the performance improvement will be more than worth it.
+The disadvantage is that this layout is not succinct: we need some additional memory to store the internal nodes — about $\frac{1}{16}$-th of the original array size, to be exact — but the performance improvement will be more than worth it.

 ### Implicit B+ Tree